 Fortunately, I visited the cemetery soon after I arrived in Yokohama so I got to see the handsome tree in its glory.
 Its very large canopy overhangs the grave, so it’s nice to think that the petals fall on Eliza’s place of rest.

 The tombstone, flat and rectangular with a peaked “roof,” was originally installed for Eliza’s mother, who lived in Yokohama and died in 1916.
 Her name, Eliza Catherine Scidmore, is most prominent.
-The ashes of Eliza’s brother George, who was the consul-general of Yokohama for many years, were added after his death in 1922.
+The remains of Eliza’s brother George, who was the consul-general of Yokohama for many years, were added after his death in 1922.
 Eliza was living in Geneva, Switzerland, at her death in 1928 and had left instructions that she wanted no memorial.
-But friends in Geneva arranged a small service, and her ashes were carried to Yokohama for interment at the cemetery.
+But friends in Geneva arranged a small service, and her ashes were carried to Yokohama for deposit at the cemetery.

 George’s name is inscribed below that of his mother, on the lower front face of the tombstone.
 Eliza’s name is on a side panel.
 A small plaque next to it says: “A woman who loved cherry blossoms rests here in peace.”